-Combine at medium speed until it forms a ball.
+1. Combine the ingredients at medium speed and beat until it forms a ball.

-Scrape into a bowl three times the size of the dough
+4. Scrape dough into a bowl three times the size of the dough

-Cover with a plate or plastic and let rise overnight or till double.
+5. Cover with a plate or plastic and let rise 6 hours, overnight or till double.
 If you use 1 tablespoon of yeast, it will take only 2-3 hours to double in size.
-Do not allow to rise more than double.
+Do not allow to get larger than double in size.

-Let rise 1 hour or more until doubled in size.
+11. Let rise 1 hour or more or until doubled in size.

-When ready to bake, place bread in top third or center of the oven.
-Take 1 cup of ice & ½ cup water and right away throw into baking pan.
-Close the door immediately to keep the steam in the oven & bake 20 minutes.
+13. When ready to bake, place bread in top third or center of the oven.
+Immediately take 1 cup of ice & ½ cup water and pour it into bottom rack’s baking pan.
+Close the door right away to keep the steam in the oven & bake 20 minutes.
 The steam is what makes the crust crisp.

 Bon Apetit!
 Merci Margee!